thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

  └─────────┘
 ```

-From here, you got started by forking and cloning a central repository.
+From here, forked and cloned a central repository.
 Forking is the process of coping a repository to your GitHub account, while cloning is the process of copying a central repository to your local development environment.
 When you clone, all the commits from the central repository's `origin/master` branch are copied to your local repository's `master` branch.

 ```text
 origin/master